tudo-math-ls3/FeatFlow2/benchmark/readme.txt

        element  = 11
        eps      = 1E-10

      Defines test case "CC2D_001".
-The benchmark defines the environment variables
+The three variables 'testid', 'datfile', 'mglevels' have a special meaning that have already been explained.
+The remaining ones are defined as environment variables in the benchmark control script 'runtests'
        $ELEMENT = 11
        $EPS     = 1E-10
-     and calls the application two times with the environment variable
-     $MGLEVEL set to $MGLEVEL=4 and $MGLEVEL=5.
+     This script, when run, calls the application two times with the environment variable $MGLEVEL set to $MGLEVEL=4 and $MGLEVEL=5.

-   - Parameters defined in one test id are inherited by the next one until redefinition.
+   - For convenience, parameters defined in one test id are inherited by the next one until redefinition.
+This to avoid having to retype the same settings over and over again.

      Example for cc2d.conf: